-- □ When you use two screens at the same time (LCD and TV / LCD and CRT), the following errors will occur: - When you play a DVD with Windows Media Player 9, you can only watch the content on the primary display. - □ You will not have a problem in the following situations: - U When you use a CRT or an LCD display on its own. - When you play MPEG1 files which are recorded on the hard drive with Windows Media Player 9 or RealOne Player.
+When you use two screens at the same time (LCD and TV / LCD and CRT), the following errors will occur: ☐ When you play a DVD with Windows Media Player 9 or VAIO Zone, you can only watch the content on the primary display You will not have a problem in the following situations: ☐ When you use a CRT or an LCD display on its own.

+When you play MPEG1 files which are recorded on the hard disk drive with Windows Media Player 9 or VAIO Zone.